-Selling on popular platforms with high global user traffic can help do the heavy lifting (in terms of marketing) for you, while allowing you focus on converting those customers.
+Selling on popular platforms with high global user traffic can help do the heavy lifting (in terms of marketing) for you while allowing you to focus on converting those customers.

 What's great about both platforms is that you don’t need to have extensive developer knowledge to know how they work or to set them up.

-We hope this post shed light on the major differences between these marketplaces!
+We hope this post sheds light on the major differences between these marketplaces!